Dinesh Karthik: Indian Premier League

 In 2020, halfway through the season Karthik relinquished the captaincy to Eoin Morgan.
-The team could, however, win only 3 off their 7 matches in the second half and failed to qualify for the playoffs for the second season in a row.

-He managed to score only 223 runs and enforce 7 dismissals in IPL 2021.
-DK ended his Kolkata Knight Riders stint as the second most successful captain of the franchise only behind Gautam Gambhir.
+The team could, however, win only three off their seven matches in the second half and failed to qualify for the playoffs for the second season in a row.
+Karthik managed to score only 223 runs and enforce seven dismissals in 2021 edition.
+He ended his Kolkata Knight Riders stint as the second most successful captain of the franchise only behind Gautam Gambhir.